Motorcycle Registration in NevadaCompare Motorcycle Insurance Rates in 3 Steps

 You should register your motorcycle within 30 days of the purchase date.
 You’ll need your title or security agreement.
 A VIN inspection will also be done at the DMV.
 You’ll also be required to document the odometer reading.

-Vehicles purchased in 2006 or later will not be assessed sales tax.
+Vehicles purchased by a private party in 2006 or later will not be assessed sales tax.

 If you’ve moved to the state, you have 30 days to transfer your registration.
 Simply bring in your current license plates and registration certificate.
 You’ll also need a VIN inspection from the DMV.